GMLC-TDC/HELICS/docs/user-guide/helics_key_concepts.md

 - **Core** - The core is the software that has been embedded inside a simulator to allow it to join a HELICS federation.
 Generally, each federate has a single core but there are special cases where a single executable is used to represent multiple federates and all of those federates use a single core.
 Cores are built around specific message buses with HELICS supporting a number of different bus types.
 Selection of the message bus is part of the configuration process required to form the federation.
 See [Core Types](../configuration/CoreTypes.md) for details on the available Types of cores.

-- **Messages** - Messages are the the information passed between federates during the execution of the co-simulation.
-Fundamentally, co-simulation is about message-passing.
+- **Signals** - Signals are the the information passed between federates during the execution of the co-simulation.
+Fundamentally, co-simulation is about message-passing via these signals.
+HELICS divides these messages into two types: value signals and message signal.
+The former is used when coupling two federates so they share physics (_e.g._ batteries providing power to wheel motors on an electric car) and the later is used to couple two federates with information (_e.g._ a battery charge controller and a charge relay on a battery).

   In HELICS, there are various techniques and implementations of the message-passing infrastructure that have been implemented in the core.
 There are also a variety of mechanisms within a co-simulation to define the nature of the data being exchanged (data type, for example) and how the data is distributed around the federation.

 - **Broker** - The broker is a special executable distributed with HELICS; it is responsible for performing the two key tasks of a co-simulation (maintaining synchronization in the federation and facilitating message exchange, see [the section on timing](./timing.md).
 Each core (which generally is synonymous with "federate") must connect to a broker to be part of the federation.
 Brokers receive and distribute messages from any federates that are connected to it, routing them to the appropriate location.
 HELICS also supports a hierarchy of brokers, allowing brokers to pass messages between each other to connect federates associated with different brokers and thus maintain the integrity of the federation.
 The broker at the top of the hierarchy is called the "root broker" and it is the message router of last resort.